konanik15/engineering_project/backend/services/social/README.md

     "username": "xyz",
     "avatar": null,
     "bio": "",
-    "friendsWith": [ "abc" ],
+    "friends": [ "abc" ],
     "online": false
 }
 ```

-Avatar can either be null - that means a user hasn't set it yet.
-Or a relative link where it can be downloaded.
+Avatar can either be null (that means a user hasn't set it yet) or a relative link where it can be downloaded.

 By default bio is an empty string, it will only contain something if the user fills it.

+<i>Note:</i>
-Note: friend list and online status are only available for users you are friends with.
+> friend list and online status are only available for users you are friends with.

 ### Endpoints
 - <a href=#getting-profile>GET /profile/\<username\></a> - get someone else's profile